 He strolled around the Issian king to sit at the table, placing on its smooth surface his sword and the platinum crown.
-The emperor took for himself the most richly decorated chair, obliviously belonging to the still kneeling man watching him with powerless fury, and with a congenial smile he offered the chair opposite to him, as if Aborn was his guest and he, Zaron, the host.
+The emperor took for himself the most richly decorated chair, obliviously belonging to the still kneeling man watching him with powerless fury, and with a congenial smile, he offered the chair opposite to him, as if Aborn was his guest and he, Zaron, the host.
 Something that he indeed became the moment the other man give up the crown to him.

 Moving slowly, as every effort was a strenuous action on his part, Aborn stood up and took a seat on the pointed chair.
 Nobody else was sitting: Rakon men were standing behind their khan, oozing menace, while Issa men stood behind their fallen monarch.

 Everything was his fault.
-Aborn had known that the Rakon empire was expanding, he saw it devour a kingdom after the other.
+Aborn had known that the Rakon empire was expanding, he saw it devours a kingdom after the other.
 His neighbours pleaded for help, but what could Issa do?
-Its strength was in its fleet while Rakon's in the number and in a unstoppable infantry army.
-In the end came even Issa turn and Aborn cursed himself a thousand time over for his hesitation, his immobility.
+Its strength was in its fleet while Rakon's in the number and in an unstoppable infantry army.
+In the end it came even Issa turn and Aborn cursed himself a thousand time over for his hesitation, his immobility.
 If only he had assembled a league to fight Rakon when he still had allies… But he didn't.
 He waited and every time a country was conquered his chances for salvation grew smaller and smaller.
 The emperor crushed his army with ease and destroyed from high ground the ships that tried to leave the harbour and he did it using the aerostats he had sold him years before.
 The realm of Rakon had been the first to buy them, when they were still a novelty that was looked at with suspicion and dread, and it bought them massively, so much that Aborn had asked himself what use Rakon was going to make of them, since aerostats was usually a rich toy employed by rich people who wanted to travel in luxury without having to mingle with others.
 Now he understood the reason behind it: Zaron used them to move troops and supplies quickly, to catch unprepared the enemy armies thanks to his swift movements.
 Aborn had been a fool and the triumphant man in front of him had been wise and far-sighted.

 - Is this going to be Issa destiny?